Dogs are an important part of our community.

-Reasons why your dog may be barking could include:
+Reasons for your dog barking could include:

 - The dog may only bark excessively when the owner is not home.